Neustadt in Holstein is situated at the Bay of Lübeck of the Baltic Sea. The harbour town has a population of about 16,200 (2004).

 The Kremper Tor [left] is the only town gate that has remained from the medieval fortifications.
 Its lower parts date from the time of the town's foundation in 1244.
 Since 1908 the Kremper Tor is home of the Ostholstein museum.

-Further places called Neustadt, of which glasses are in this collection, are:
+Further places called Neustadt (or similar), of which glasses are in this collection, are: